-The Ion Laboratory, also known as the IonLab, is a new electrophysiology core facility that is part of the Ion Channels and Transporters in Immunity Research Program directed by Stefan Feske, MD, in NYU Langone’s Department of Pathology.
-The IonLab facilitates research in the area of ion channel and transporter function and ionic signaling in immune cells, but welcomes users who are studying other cell types or organ systems.
+The Ion Laboratory, also known as the IonLab, is an electrophysiology core facility that is part of the Ion Channels and Transporters in Immunity Research Program directed by Stefan Feske, MD, in NYU Langone’s Department of Pathology.
+The IonLab facilitates research in the area of ion channel and transporter function and ionic signaling in immune cells and in other cell types or organ systems.

-The day to day operations of the lab are led by assistant director Jerome Petit-Jacques, PhD.
-Dr. Petit-Jacques is available to assist users with experimental design, training, implementation, and data analysis.
+The IonLab is led by director William A. Coetzee, DSc, and the day to day operations of the lab are run by operations manager Soomin Song, PhD.
+We are available to assist users with experimental design, training, implementation, and data analysis.

-The IonLab is located on the fourth floor of the Science Building on the main campus of NYU Grossman School of Medicine at 435 East 30th Street in Manhattan.
+The IonLab is located on the sixth floor of the Smilow Building on the main campus of NYU Grossman School of Medicine at 522 First Avenue in Manhattan.

 If you have questions about our services or other inquiries, or would like to schedule a consultation or training session, please email email@example.com.